Division of Student Life

 Foreman Hall is home to Health & Counseling Services.
 Clinic hours are posted on our web page at www.delhi.edu/campus-life/health-counseling.
 Medical and counseling care is available, Monday through Friday, by appointment.
 After Hours and Emergency Care is available at O’Connor Hospital, located on Route 28, Andes Road, Delhi.
 In case of an emergency on campus, students should contact University Police at 607-746-4700, and the appropriate transportation will be summoned.
 In case of serious illness or accident, parents will be contacted by the Vice President for Student Life or designee.

 Same day mental health crisis appointments are available, if requested.
 Students in need of assistance with food insecurity, homelessness, conflict resolution or academic adjustment issues are also encouraged to seek advocacy and support from our staff.
-Decisions around withdrawing from college, or personal leaves, are also handled by Health and Counseling staff.
+Decisions around withdrawing from college, medical or personal leaves, are also handled by Health and Counseling staff.

 NOTE: Health insurance is NOT required to be seen at Health & Counseling Services.